Skip to Main Content

 Speakers: Terri Meldrum (VNS Health) | Michelle Tidjani-Johnson (CommonSpirit Health) | Earl Barnes (Sentara Health)

 Effective leadership looks different across contexts — and the most successful leaders are those who understand their own style while remaining adaptable to the needs of their teams and organizations.
-This session draws on the experiences of practitioners from in-house, firm, and consulting settings to examine the habits, mindsets, and approaches that distinguish strong leaders in the health law community.
+This panel session draws on the experiences of practitioners who are established leaders in their communities and respective organizations, to examine the habits, mindsets, and approaches that distinguish strong leaders in the health law community.

 1:00 – 2:00 PM